-2. Put down the fork
+2. Put down the Fork

 If you’re busy digesting, your body can’t rest.
 Eat your last meal two or three hours before you hit the pillow.

-3. Don’t clutter Your Bedroom
+3. Don’t Clutter Your Bedroom

 Designate your bedroom for sleeping and sex.
 Keep everything else, including work and television, in other rooms.

-4. Make it Shady
+4. Keep it Shady